Tongue-Tie: Information for Families

 If the tongue-tie is not corrected, it can lead to movement restrictions down the road.
 Older children with tongue-tie have trouble chewing, licking ice cream, dribbling and begin to develop poor speech as a result.
 As adults, their speech problems could worsen, along with trouble kissing, social skills, jaw pain and poor dental health.

 At Pickup Bagshaw Dental, we are not a substitute for a clinician's assessment.
 If your baby's clinician has confirmed that your baby has tongue-tie, then contact us to discuss how we can help correct this problem.

 During the procedure, we use a small pair of sterile scissors to release the frenulum.
 It's normal for a few drops of blood to appear, but, for the most part, the procedure is quick and painless.
 Your baby may feel startled, but will calm once they are comforted.

 If you've been told by a clinician or lactation consultant that your child has tongue-tie, then contact us at Pickup Bagshaw Dental in Launceston.
 We are experienced in the correction and release of tongue-tie so that even our youngest patients can have the best chance at a healthy smile.
-If you would like more information about tongue-tie, feel free to schedule a consultation with Dr Pickup, Dr Bagshaw or Dr Hong.
+If you would like more information about tongue-tie, feel free to schedule a consultation with Dr Pickup, Dr Bagshaw, Dr Hong or Dr. Thomas.
 We'll be happy to answer your questions.